stefan-hoeck/idris2-dom/docs/src/Tutorial.md

-You can give this a try in the browser by replacing the `main` function in `Main` with `main = runJS Tutorial.prog` followed by building the `doc` package: `idris2 --build doc.ipkg`.
+You can give this a try in the browser by replacing the `main` function in `Main` with `main = runJS Tutorial.prog` followed by building the `docs` package: `idris2 --build docs.ipkg`.
-Now, load the `doc.html` file in the project's root folder in your browser.
+Now, load the `docs.html` file in the project's root folder in your browser.
 It will not look very nice, but it should behave as described.

 ## Step-by-step program walkthrough